Ready to calm your gut? Join FODMAP Made Easy today Join Now

 2 garlic infused oil

-4 sour cream (for serving, could omit or sub in plain lactose free or coconut yoghurt if preferred)
+4 sour cream (plain lactose free yoghurt or coconut yoghurt if dairy free) (optional, for serving)

 1 salt & pepper (season well to taste)